Series Premiere: July 5, 2019 Licensed by: Funimation Episodes Commissioned: 24 Studio: TMS Entertainment Manga: 18 Volumes (As of January 2021)

 Science!
 It always drags me into the weird world of Anime.
 I will forever be a fan of the cliche’ Mad Scientist, that presents itself as the protagonist, or one of the main characters of any fantasy series (of course, massive Steins;Gate fan).
-With Dr. Stone, I honestly had no idea what I was preparing for.
+With Dr. Stone, I honestly had no idea what I was prepared for.
 I had seen the manga sitting in a local book store a few times, but never thought anything of it until I saw the series pop-up on my “Recently Added” list on AnimeLab.
-The Anime has aired 7 episodes in Japan, with 4 available right now on the streaming service.
-However here on Anime Analysis, we’re going to be taking a look at the first two episodes of each Anime season, which starts right here with this stone-age inspired comedy-drama.
+The Anime has aired its entire first season in Japan, and is available in both sub and dub on the streaming service.
+However as we do here on Anime Analysis, we’re going to dive deep and dissect the first few episodes of the title before returning to them upon completion and giving our full fledged review of each show.

 The first episode see’s us meet Taiju Oki, a high school student looking to finally confess his love to one of his best friends, Yuzuriha Ogawa.
 He confides in the series main character, Senku Ishigami a student-scientist, intellectual, and the renowned snarky know-it-all.
 While a proven scientist, Senku is known for his zany predictions that are marginally exaggerated and compounded by the number 10 (10 billion percent, 10 million recipes, 10 thousand uses for Nitric Acid; etc.).
 Taiju finally approaches Yuzuriha, who is tying a piece of cloth to a tree just outside in the school courtyard.
 Just as he approaches to confess his love to her, a green light or beam is seen taking over the atmosphere, petrifying and encapsulating the entire human race in stone.
 It is revealed over time, while statues remain intact, so do their body’s, and mind.
 All humans are able to think while frozen, which has Taiju continuously professing his love for Yuzuriha for centuries.